The Importance of Being an Effective Leader

 5. Lead Instead of Order

 People like to be led and very seldomly enjoy being “told” what to do.

-Team members need to feel they are part of a movement and they need to know that their leader has got not only the businesses best interests at heart, but also theirs.
+Team members need to feel they are part of a movement and they need to know that their leader has got not only the business’s best interests at heart but also theirs.

 An example of good leadership in this area is of demonstration of where team members can better themselves either through carrying out their day-to-day activities or when learning something new.

-Demonstration is a far more effective way for team members to employ best practice across all areas of their positions as it helps eradicate any unknowns and also allows the team members to question along the way.
-Effective leaders explain the “why” so that team members can learn to use their judgement in similar situations moving forward.
+The demonstration is a far more effective way for team members to employ best practices across all areas of their positions as it helps eradicate any unknowns and also allows the team members to question along the way.
+Effective leaders explain the “why” so that team members can learn to use their judgment in similar situations moving forward.